cloudify-cosmo/docs.getcloudify.org/content/ops_guides/ha_guides/cluster_upgrade/ha_cluster_upgrade.md

     ```
     cfy agents install --all-tenants
     ```
+1. Apply a license to the master manager.
 1. Start cluster on master manager
 1. Join replicas to the new Cloudify HA cluster
 1. Delete old cluster's hosts